CertScore.ai Pulse API beta

 1. If you do not support OpenAPI actions, call https://certscore.ai/api/v1/pulse?url=<public URL>&format=markdown&detail=standard.

-2. Pulse reuses an eligible completed scan from the prior 24 hours before queueing a new scan.
-Time comparisons use UTC instants.
-Use forceNewScan=true only when you need to bypass that reuse check; it does not bypass validation or throttles.
+2. Pulse reuses an eligible completed scan from the prior 24 hours before queueing a new scan when freshness=latest.
+Use freshness=refresh to request a new scan when eligible. forceNewScan=true is a compatibility override; neither option bypasses validation or throttles.

-4. For structured evidence, use format=json and detail=full.
+5. For structured evidence, use format=json and detail=evidence.

-6. If API fetch fails before headers, body, or status are visible, do not infer CertScore returned an error.
+7. If API fetch fails before headers, body, or status are visible, do not infer CertScore.ai returned an error.

 Recommended calls